MicrosoftDocs/azure-aks-docs/articles/aks/csi-secrets-store-identity-access.md

 ## Next steps

 In this article, you learned how to create and provide an identity to access your Azure Key Vault.
 The [Service Connector](/azure/service-connector/overview) integration helps simplify the connection configuration for AKS workloads and Azure backing services.
 It securely handles authentication and network configurations and follows best practices for connecting to Azure services.
-For more information, see [Use the Azure Key Vault provider for Secrets Store CSI Driver in an AKS cluster](/azure/service-connector/tutorial-python-aks-keyvault-csi-driver) and the [Service Connector introduction](https://azure.github.io/AKS/2024/05/23/service-connector-intro).
+For more information, choose Service Connector at the beginning of the page.

 If you want to configure extra configuration options or perform troubleshooting, see [Configuration options and troubleshooting resources for Azure Key Vault provider with Secrets Store CSI Driver in AKS](./csi-secrets-store-configuration-options.md).

+::: zone-end

 <!-- LINKS INTERNAL -->